 As far as dimensions go, vertical video is the go-to for most social media content these days.
 Lucky for us mobile videographers, most devices will automatically record in the 9:16 aspect ratio used by popular content platforms such as TikTok.
 However, if creating video content for a platform such as YouTube, you can go ahead and turn your device horizontally and record the “old-fashioned” way.

-Your videography style is something that will progress with practice and experimentation.
+Your mobile videography style is something that will progress with practice and experimentation.
 The amount of stylistic choices you can make for a single shoot is limitless, but I’ve condensed some brief tips to get you started.

 First off, you’ll want to experiment with both quick cuts and long pans.
 Lots of trending videos will flip through clips rather quickly, but depending on your subject that may not be appropriate.